 The two main lifts in weightlifting are the snatch and the clean and jerk, both of which involve taking the loaded barbell from the ground/lifting platform to overhead.
 This is the reason the bumper plates are made out of rubber, rather than cast iron.
 Once the weight is above your head, you generally drop the weight and guide it, rather than lowering it under control.
 By using rubber plates, you are less likely to damage the floor where you are lifting.

 Right away, you will notice the cost of this set is almost double the cost of most 300 pound weight sets available at your local sporting goods dealer or big box store.
-This is due to the specialized bumper plates and the fact the bar was manufactured to withstand the shock from dropping the weights from height.
+This is due to the specialized bumper plates and the fact the barbell was manufactured to withstand the shock from dropping the weights from height.

-The barbell is designed with standard 2-inch collars, so you can purchase Olympic-sized cast iron weights as you build your strength.
+The Rogue barbell is designed with standard 2-inch collars, so you can purchase Olympic-sized cast iron weights as you build your strength.
 Watching for clearance sales and on craigslist, you can pick up cast iron weight sets inexpensively for this purpose.

 I have owned this set for over two years now and have used it regularly since early 2009.
 Since I am 6 feet 8 inches tall, my set has taken a lot of abuse.
 When I drop the barbell, it is from a height of nearly nine feet.
 My bar and weight set shows signs of use, as you would expect after over two years of use.

-The Rogue Beater Bar is 31mm vs the standard olympic diameter of 28mm.
+The Rogue Beater Bar barbell is 31mm vs the standard olympic diameter of 28mm.
 This bar only has one ring interrupting the knurling(texture) on the bar.
 The mark in the knurling matches the standard width used on most powerlifting bars.

 Doing cleans & snatches, I have never felt like the bushings slowed down the turn-over.
 My max weight for either of those lifts so far has been 145 pounds, so there may be more resistance at higher weights.
 For my use, though, it has been great.